 - A. The practice or appearance of nepotism is prohibited.
 Any person elected or appointed to public office shall not give employment as clerk, deputy, assistant or other class of departmental employee to any near relative or to an unrelated individual sharing a spousal relationship with an employee when that person's compensation is \$600.00 or more annually NMSA 1978, Section 10-1-10 (1987 Repl.
 Pamp).
-The practice of Nepotism does not apply to easual employees hired to assist in County elections if the compensation for such employee's is \$600.00 or less per year. - B. No one related to a Department Head or Elected Official will be hired, appointed, or employed in their department during that Department Head's or Elected Official's term of employment. - C. Near relatives, or persons cohabiting, shall not work in the same office or department, if it causes disruptions within the department or office. - D. When there is a change in assignment or relative relationships among County employees, which leads to both employees sharing the same department or office, the employees must inform the Department Head or Elected Official in writing within five (5) working days.
+The practice of Nepotism does not apply to casual employees hired to assist in County elections if the compensation for such employee's is \$600.00 or less per year. - B. Near relatives, or persons cohabiting, shall not work in the same office or department, if it causes disruptions within the department or office.

+- C. When there is a change in assignment or relative relationships among County employees, which leads to both employees sharing the same department or office, the employees must inform the Department Head or Elected Official in writing within five (5) working days.
 The Department Head or Elected Official shall then inform Human Resources and / or the County Manager immediately.
 The County Manager will arrange for the transfer of one of the employees in question and will officially notify those involved within ten (10) working days, if a position is available.
 If no position is available within three (3) months of notice, one employee will be terminated.
-Any employee not submitting a letter indicating a change of relative or spousal relationship, as specified in the section, will be disciplined. - E. Employees, hired prior to May 15, 2007, who are near relatives of supervisors or employees in the direct chain of command or persons who are cohabiting with a supervisory employee in their direct chain of command are grand-fathered in for their duration as County employees.
+Any employee not submitting a letter indicating a change of relative or spousal relationship, as specified in the section, will be subject to discipline, up to and including termination. - D. Employees, hired prior to May 15, 2007, who are near relatives of supervisors or employees in the direct chain of command or persons who are cohabiting with a supervisory employee in their direct chain of command are grand-fathered in for their duration as County employees.